Bertoldsbrunnen: History

-The other stones originated in the stone mine of Mussbach, which today belongs to Freiamt.
+The other stones originated from the stone mine of Mussbach, which today belongs to Freiamt.
 The costs added up to 3806 guilder.
 Riescher, who was working on the trough and the pillar, was supported by Hauser, who as a consequence was blamed for the delay of the completion of the statue.
 Vinzenz Hauser, a brother of Franz Xaver, was responsible for the gilding of the monument.
 Vinzenz Hauser (1759-1831), a brother of Franz Xaver, was responsible for gilding the monument.

-In 1888 the former octagonal basin of the fountain was removed to ease the traffic flow.
+In 1888, the former octagonal basin of the fountain was removed to ease the traffic flow.
 The sculptor Julius Seitz replaced the octagonal basin by attaching a basin to each side of the substructure, whose girders symbolise the four elements in stylized animal figures.
 Moreover, in 1904 the fountain was shifted 2,50 metre northwards in order to cope with the shift of rails for the electrical tram.
 The statement by the Freiburger Newspaper, that the Bertholdsbrunnen is still named Fischbrunnen by the vernacular is erroneous, since the Fischbrunnen was shifted as neighbour fountain northbound and continuously retained its name.